-- Measure across the opening from outside edge of trim to outside edge of trim.
+- Measure across the opening from the outside edge of the trim to the outside edge of the trim.

 - Measure from the floor to the ceiling.

-- Measure all other walls in kitchen following steps above.
+- Measure all other walls in the kitchen following the steps above.

 - Measure from the floor to the bottom of your windows & mark it down.

 - Then measure from the bottom of the window to the top of the window.
-Always from outside edge of trim.
+Always from the outside edge of the trim.